Dec. 2021 Update - Fifth "Batch" of Nursing Home Residents to be Disenrolled from MLTC plans in February 2022 for Long Term Nursing Home Stay "LTNHS"

 NEW YORK CITY PROCEDURES and FORMS -

-WHAT IS CHANGING FOR NURSiNG HOME RESIDENTS IN NYS?
+WHAT CHANGED FOR NURSiNG HOME RESIDENTS IN NYS in 2015?

 Adults age 21+ becoming permanent nursing home residents in NYC after February 1, 2015 (estimated) will be required to enroll in managed care plans starting in Feb.
 2015 in NYC, in Long Island and Westchester in April 2015.
 Upstate mandatory enrollment will begin in July 2015 on a rolling basis.
 The State's presentations above reviewed timelines, network requirements, reimbursement policies and other key areas of concern.